roppenheimer/AndroidAPS-alt-Guide/docs/pages/Accu-Chek-Combo-Pump.md

 - It's recommended to enable key lock on the pump to prevent bolusing from the pump, esp. when the pump was used before and using the "quick bolus" feature was a habit.
-  Also, with keylock enabled, accidentally pressing a key will NOT interrupt active communication between AAPS and pump.
+  Also, with keylock enabled, accidentally pressing a key will NOT interrupt active communication between AndroidAPS and pump.
 - When a BOLUS/TBR CANCELLED alert starts on the pump during bolusing or setting a TBR, this is caused by a disconnect between pump and phone, which happens from time to time.
-AAPS will try to reconnect and confirm the alert and then retry the last action (boluses are NOT retried for safety reasons).
-Therefore, such an alarm can be ignored as AAPS will confirm it automatically, usually within 30s (cancelling it is not problem, but will lead to the currently active action to have to wait till the pump's display turns off before it can reconnect to the pump).
+AndroidAPS will try to reconnect and confirm the alert and then retry the last action (boluses are NOT retried for safety reasons).
+Therefore, such an alarm can be ignored as AndroidAPS will confirm it automatically, usually within 30s (cancelling it is not problem, but will lead to the currently active action to have to wait till the pump's display turns off before it can reconnect to the pump).
 If the pump's alarm continues, automatic corfirmation failed, in which case the user needs to confirm the alarm manually.
-- When a low cartridge or low battery alarm is raised during a bolus, they are confirmed and shown as a notification in AAPS.
-If they occur while no connection is open to the pump, going to the Combo tab and hitting the Refresh button will take over those alerts by confirming them and show a notification in AAPS.
+- When a low cartridge or low battery alarm is raised during a bolus, they are confirmed and shown as a notification in AndroidAPS.
+If they occur while no connection is open to the pump, going to the Combo tab and hitting the Refresh button will take over those alerts by confirming them and show a notification in AndroidAPS.
-- When AAPS fails to confirm a TBR CANCELLED alert, or one is raised for a different reason, hitting Refresh in the Combo tab establishes a connection, confirms the alert and shows a notification for it in AAPS.
+- When AndroidAPS fails to confirm a TBR CANCELLED alert, or one is raised for a different reason, hitting Refresh in the Combo tab establishes a connection, confirms the alert and shows a notification for it in AndroidAPS.
 This can safely be done, since those alerts are benign - an appropriate TBR will be set again during the next loop iteration.
 - For all other alerts raised by the pump: connecting to the pump will show the alert message in the Combo tab, e.g. "State: E4: Occlusion" as well as showing a notification on the main screen.
   An error will raise an urgent notification.
-AAPS never confirms serious errors on the pump, but let's the pump vibrate and ring to make sure the user is informed of a critical situation that needs action.
+AndroidAPS never confirms serious errors on the pump, but let's the pump vibrate and ring to make sure the user is informed of a critical situation that needs action.
-- After pairing, ruffy should not be used directly (AAPS will start in the background as needed), since using ruffy at AAPS at the same time is not supported.
+- After pairing, ruffy should not be used directly (AndroidAPS will start in the background as needed), since using ruffy at AndroidAPS at the same time is not supported.
-- If AAPS crashes (or is stopped from the debugger) while AAPS and the pump were communicating (using ruffy), it might be necessary to force close ruffy.
-Restarting AAPS will start ruffy again.
+- If AndroidAPS crashes (or is stopped from the debugger) while AndroidAPS and the pump were communicating (using ruffy), it might be necessary to force close ruffy.
+Restarting AndroidAPS will start ruffy again.
   Restarting the phone is also an easy way to resolve this if you don't know how to force kill an app.
-- Don't press any buttons on the pump while AAPS communicates with the pump (Bluetooth logo is shown on the pump).
+- Don't press any buttons on the pump while AndroidAPS communicates with the pump (Bluetooth logo is shown on the pump).